twr14152/c_cpp_scratchpad/tcpl/README.md

 The C Programing Language Second Edition
-- Thoughts so far
+Comments about the book
   - Going through the excercises in the book and the compiler is barking at me about the implicit 'int' return value.
   - I don't like it...